JisenRen/LittleLemon/README.md

 After registration, the API token can be acquired by sending `POST` requests to the address `/restaurant/api-token-auth/`.
 The content of `POST` request should be a form with string fields `username` and `password` corresponding to registered users.
 #### Dealing with database records at JSON format
 Our web application provides APIs for authenticated users, which supports retrieval or modification of database records.
-To use these APIs, the access token generated from the previous step must be provided in the request.
+Depending on the case, to use these APIs, the access token generated from the previous step might need to be provided in the request.

 Here's a list of supported APIs:
-* `/restaruant/api/menu/`: use `GET` method to retrieve a list of all menu items, or `POST` method to add new item;
+* `/restaruant/api/menu/`: Use `GET` method to retrieve a list of all menu items, or `POST` method to add a new item.
+Authentication is required for `POST` but not for `GET`.
-* `/restaurant/api/menu/<int:pk>`: use `GET` method to retrieve a single menu item whose ID equals `pk`, or `PUT` method to add a new item;
+* `/restaurant/api/menu/<int:pk>`: Use `GET` method to retrieve a single menu item whose ID equals `pk`, or `PUT` method to modify the menu item.
+Authentication is required for `PUT` but not for `GET`.
-* `/restaruant/booking/tables/`: an API managed by the router in REST framework, through which you can retrieve a list of all booking orders via `GET` method, or add a new order via `POST` method.
+* `/restaruant/booking/tables/`: An API managed by the router in REST framework, through which you can retrieve a list of all booking orders via `GET` method, or add a new order via `POST` method.
+Authentication is always required for this API.
 #### Rate limiting.
 Our project applies throttling to limit the number of requests in a period of time.
 Generally, anonymous users are limited to 100 requests per day, while authenticated users are limited to 1000 requests per day.